MarianoChaves/pygent/docs/getting-started.md

 Pass `--no-confirm-bash` if you want to skip the default confirmation before running any `bash` command.
 When confirmation is enabled, the agent displays the command before asking for approval.
+You can toggle this behaviour at runtime with `/confirm-bash on|off`.
 Add `--ban-cmd NAME` to prevent certain commands entirely.
 The `/save DIR` command copies the workspace, the CLI log and relevant configuration for later use.
 Resume the session with